Westlake-AI/MogaNet/segmentation/README.md

 ## Note

-Please note that we just simply follow the hyper-parameters of [PVT](https://github.com/whai362/PVT/tree/v2/detection), [Swin](https://github.com/microsoft/Swin-Transformer), and [VAN](https://github.com/Visual-Attention-Network/VAN-Segmentation), which may not be the optimal ones for MogaNet.
+Please note that we simply follow the hyper-parameters of [PVT](https://github.com/whai362/PVT/tree/v2/detection), [Swin](https://github.com/microsoft/Swin-Transformer), and [VAN](https://github.com/Visual-Attention-Network/VAN-Segmentation), which may not be the optimal ones for MogaNet.
 Feel free to tune the hyper-parameters to get better performance.

 ## Environement Setup